 These are the ingredients for this batch of pressure cooker egg bites we used

-- Cheese – we used Swiss
+- Cheddar cheese – or other type, we used Swiss

 - Fresh spinach